vernemq/vernemq/README.md

 branch and then build VerneMQ using `make rel` as usual.
 VerneMQ can then be started by running `_build/default/rel/vernemq/bin/vernemq console` and you can now connect MQTTv5 clients to the listener running on `localhost:1883`.

+### Topic Aliases

+To try out the topic alias feature you have to enable it either in `vernemq.conf` or via `vmq-admin set` command.

+`topic_alias_max_client=10` enables that the client can use up to `10` topic aliases when publishing messages to the broker.
+`topic_alias_max_broker=10` enables that the broker can use up to `10` topic aliases when delivering messages to the client.

+Both settings are disabled by default.

 ##  Reporting issues